 Russ Linden is a leadership educator and author who specializes in organizational change methods.
 He’s been an adjunct faculty member at the University of Virginia and at the Federal Executive Institute for over 35 years.
 In 2003 he was the Williams Distinguished Visiting Scholar at the State University of New York (Fredonia) School of Business.
-His current teaching and consulting interests include leadership lessons from the Hebrew Bible, collaboration, the human side of change, strategic thinking and acting, developing an agile and resilient culture, and crisis leadership.
+His current teaching and consulting interests include leadership lessons from the Torah, collaboration, the human side of change, strategic thinking and acting, developing an agile and resilient culture, and crisis leadership.

 He has published numerous articles and six books.
 His book Seamless Government: A Practical Guide to Re-engineering in the Public Sector (Jossey-Bass, 1994), is considered the primary source on that topic by many.
 Working Across Boundaries is now in its 10th printing.
 It was a finalist for the best book on nonprofit management in 2002 (awarded by the Alliance for Nonprofit Management).
-His latest book, Loss and Discovery: What the Torah Can Teach Us about Leading Change, comes out in September, 2021.
+His latest book, Loss and Discovery: What the Torah Can Teach Us about Leading Change, was published in September, 2021.

 Russ’ clients have included the National Geographic Society, U.S. Government Departments of State, Treasury, HHS, Interior, Veterans Affairs, Transportation, and Education.
 He’s worked with several criminal justice, military, health care, intelligence and natural resource agencies.
 He’s consulted with private sector firms, a governor, a state attorney general, a number of state and local government agencies and elected officials.
 Russ also consults with several U.S. and Israeli NGOs.